Max-Coppin/max-coppin.github.io/_pages/home.md

 ## Current project
 We explore the different regimes of convection as a function of the two major variables in geophysical fluids, namely rotation (through the Coriolis effect) and stratification.
 We also explore the influence of wind-induced stress.

-My study is based on a number of themes :
+My study is based on :

 - Turbulence in convection :
 How does turbulent kinetic energy evolve in a convective plume and in the mixing layer ?